-Through our “building an ethics community” philosophy, our program aims to be the hub for bioethics in the North Texas area and to provide a broad and deep grasp of ethical and conceptual issues in medicine, science, and technology today.
+Through our “building an ethics community” philosophy, our Program aims to be the hub for bioethics in the North Texas area.
+We aim to provide a broad and deep grasp of ethical and conceptual issues in medicine, science, and technology today.

-The Ethics Grand Rounds series at UT Southwestern is provided by the program, and features the annual Daniel W. Foster, M.D.
+The Ethics Grand Rounds series features the annual Daniel W. Foster, M.D.
 Visiting Lectureship in Medical Ethics.